 How Can I Meet All Three Goals?
 In making decisions regarding your course schedule, we think it will be helpful if you step back and ask yourself—frequently—whether and how much your choices advance one or more of the three goals: graduation, preparing to pass the bar examination, and preparing to practice law.
 Keep in mind that there will be some overlap among the courses and goals.
 For example, most of the courses that you need to take to graduate and to help you prepare for the bar examination will also help you to prepare for the practice of law.

 Is Anybody Available to Help Me?
 Yes.
 As you prepare to navigate the various scheduling options that exist, feel free to talk with any of your professors or any of the various deans, including the Associate Dean for Academic Affairs, to get advice on your course of study.
-The Academic Support Program, led by Marta Miller '06, is also an excellent resource for planning your schedule.
+The Academic Support Program staff is also an excellent resource for planning your schedule.

 When Should I Take the Required Courses?
 You may choose to take these advanced required courses as early as possible, or you may spread them out over your time in law school.
 As you decide when to take these courses, make sure you note the typical availability of each course to ensure you will be able to plan a course of study that includes all of them before your anticipated graduation date.
 Timing is especially important if you plan to participate in one of the two law journals or one of our many competition teams, such as moot court.
 In addition, as you decide when to take these advanced required courses, consider your own curricular interests and goals.
 For example, if you plan to pursue a certificate in Estate Planning, you should strongly consider taking Wills & Estates as soon as possible, so you can build on that course in later semesters.